alexL1406/reco-assistant/README.md

 ## Description

-The objective of this project is to create an vocal assistant using the Raspberry P4 and the Respeaker 4-mic array
+The objective of this project is to create a vocal assistant using the Raspberry Pi 4 and the Respeaker 4-mic array

 The language used is Python 3.6